ilaydabykakova/Android-Java/README.md

 # Android-Java
-This project is Android with Java lessons and  there are basics projects in this field.
+This project is Android with Java lessons and  there are basics apps in this field.

 ## Installation